DeepakBookdown/stat220_bookdown/github.Rmd

 1. Register for account on GitHub (<https://github.com/>).
 I recommend using a username that incorporates your name (e.g., dbastola) and Carleton email address for your Github account.

 2. If you haven’t done so already, accept the invite to the class organization [DataScienceSpring23](https://github.com/DataScienceSpring23).
-This organization is where all course homework, activity files, and project repositories will live.
+This organization is where all course homework files and project repositories will live.

 3. Setup options in Git by running the following code chunk in your